simoninireland/simplicial/doc/glossary.rst

       :term:`order` that defines the number of 0-simplices in its :term:`basis`.

+   star
+      The set of simplices of which a given :term:`simplex` is a part.
+      The star is not necessarily a closed simplicial complex, but the star of the :term:`closure` of a simplex is.

    topology
-      "The stratosphere of human thought! !
+      "The stratosphere of human thought!
 In the twenty-fourth century it might possibly be of use to someone..."
 (Alexander Solzhenitsyn, The First Circle).